feraraujofilho/Shop-Pay-JS/README.md

    ngrok http --domain=YOUR_PUBLIC_DOMAIN.ngrok-free.app 3000
    ```

-3. Access the frontend by opening `public/index.htm` in your browser.
+3. Access the frontend by opening your ngrok domain in your browser.

 ## Endpoints